 2. Your 32 years old and you have one more valuable heirloom to keep away for ever.

-3. Your 54 years old and you’ve noticed a wet spot on the ceiling and you are afraid the roof is leaking.
+3. Your 54 years old and you’ve noticed you need Bee Removal Services or a wet spot on the ceiling and you are afraid the roof is leaking.

 These are all good reasons to enter the loft, but for now, let us enter the attic to look at the insulation and determine if adding more insulation would be a good – house warming – lower the power bill – thing to do.